-At the Confirmation Hearing, the Bankruptcy Court will determine whether the Plan should be Confirmed in light of both the affirmative requirements of the Bankruptcy Code and any objections that are timely filed.
-For a more
+At the Confirmation Hearing, the Bankruptcy Court will determine whether the Planas it relates to the TCEH Debtors should be confirmed in light of both the affirmative requirements of the Bankruptcy Code and any objections that are timely filed.
+For a more detailed discussion of the Confirmation Hearing, see Section VI of this Disclosure Statement, entitled "Confirmation of the Plan," which begins on page 1.